 Forgotten Fan Laurence Prusak: Malbone St is named after Ralph Malbone, a grocer who lived on Fulton St in the early 19th Century.
 He built a popular inn on the Clove Rd for passenger coaches going from Bedford to Flatbush and beyond around Montgomery St and developed that rustic neighborhood-which was then called Malboneville for at least 25 years or so.

-…but by the time this 1929 Belcher Hyde atlas was published, Malbone had been renamed Empire Boulavard and rammed through the previous zig zag area.
+…but by the time this 1929 Belcher Hyde atlas was published, Malbone had been renamed Empire Boulevard and rammed through the previous zig zag area.
 This cut off a small part of Malbone Street, which has hung in there to the present.
 By 1929 the Clove Road-Malbone Street layout had crystallized in its present form (and even the paved and nonpaved sections of Clove Road are shown).
 Note, though, the ghost of Canarsie Avenue running south.
-Because it was a former streetcar route it would take several years before that ghost could be exorcised, but no trace remains by 2010.
+Because it was a former streetcar route it would take several years before that ghost could be exorcised, but few traces remain by 2010.